Systemic sclerosis (SSc), also called scleroderma, is a rare chronic autoimmune disease

 hand, cross-over study to determine the efficacy of UVA1 in the treatment of hand

 scleroderma.
-Each participant will have at least one hand treated with UVA1 during the active
+Each participant will have at least one hand treated with UVA1 during the

-The number needed to treat to show a difference in the treatment vs.#46; control hands is 21.
-The
+drop-out rate.
+The number needed to treat to show a difference in the treatment vs.#46;

-study timeline is summarized in Table 1.
+control hands is 21.
+The study timeline is summarized in Table 1.

 Screening: